 Best for the News

-NewsON provides access to live and on-demand local news to iOS and Android users, as well as on Roku and Amazon devices, plus Samsung smart TVs.
+NewsON provides access to live news and on-demand local news to iOS and Android users, as well as on Roku and Amazon devices, plus Samsung smart TVs.
 The app is funded by several news stations and came about as a result of the growing number of people choosing to access their entertainment content through online streaming, rather than traditional TV.
 The one element most streaming services lack is their news offerings, this is where NewsON steps in.

 The service is free to use, and with over 118 local channels available, it is thought to cover more than 75% of the US.
 With an interactive map, it is easy to navigate and find news that is relevant to you.
-The timeline tool also makes it easy for users to find the specific segment they are looking for, be that weather, sports, or international news.
+The timeline tool also makes it easy for users to find the specific segment they are looking for, be it weather, sports, breaking news or international news.

 Did you know you can actually make money watching online videos?
 Apps like Swagbucks and InboxDollars compensate you for watching videos in your spare time.
 Both of these apps are free, and they even offer $5 signup bonuses!

 Freevee (formerly known as IMDb TV) is owned by Amazon.
-It’s considered one of the leaders in free online streaming services for both movies and TV shows.
+It’s considered one of the leaders in free streaming services for both movies and TV shows.
 The platform was established in 2019, but it has quickly gained popularity amongst viewers.
 It’s one of the default apps on Amazon devices, so it’s easy for many to access.

 It’s especially useful for Amazon Prime members.
 The service is available to use through your Amazon account and is integrated with Prime Video.
 It’s also available on Android and iOS mobile devices, gaming consoles, Roku, smart TVs, and more.